ekozat/courses_select_manager/sprint4/sprint4_docs/userStories.md

 - The API call should accept multiple query parameters specifying different data to be added.
 - The API call should handle error incorrect query parameters
 - The API call should handle server-side errors

+# Fee Kim Ah-Poa's User Stories

+**Title:** Successful PUT request from database

+**Priority:** High

+**Estimate (in hrs):** -

+**User Story:** As a user I should be able to call a PUT endpoint to update data in the MySQL database.

+**Acceptance Criteria:**
+- The PUT request should have an appropriate endpoint to fetch data that will match the query.
+- The API should accept several updates for a specific course.
+- The courseCode will be the required input data so that we can update the fields accordingly.
+- The API call should handle error incorrect query parameters.
+- The API call should handle server-side errors.